Adolis García Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among the qualifying batters in MLB play, he ranks 83rd in batting average, 110th in on-base percentage, and 29th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 82nd, his on-base percentage ranks 106th, and he is 33rd in the league in slugging.

+- Garcia enters this game on a four-game hitting streak.
+In his last outings, he's hitting .333.

+- He has hit a home run in 11 games this year (19.6%), leaving the park in 5.8% of his chances at the plate.

-- Garcia has had at least one RBI in 43.6% of his games this year (24 of 55), with more than one RBI 12 times (21.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Garcia has picked up an RBI in 44.6% of his games this season, with more than one RBI in 21.4% of his games.
+He has also driven in three or more runs in five contests.

-- He has scored in 50.9% of his games this year, with two or more runs scored in 21.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.